Mostafa-Bahnasy/Bahnasy-Tree/README.md

 \mathrm{find} = O(D \cdot \log_2 T)
 $$

+The relation between $D$ and $T$ is opposite: larger $T$ means wider nodes and usually fewer levels, smaller $T$ means narrower nodes and usually more levels.

-For a “fully expanded” $T$-ary tree shape, depth is about:
+In a “fully expanded” $T$-ary shape, depth is about:

 $$
 D \approx \log_T N